GameCodeMastery/documentation/content/Advanced ARPG Combat/Attributes System/Attributes System Usage Guide.md

-This section provides a comprehensive guide on operating and extending the Advanced Attributes System.
-It covers key workflows such as modifying attributes, setting and retrieving values, creating regeneratable attributes, configuring associated attributes, and implementing custom extended attributes.
-Each subsection includes step-by-step instructions and Blueprint examples to ensure developers can effectively use and customize the system for their project’s needs.
+This guide details how to use the `Advanced Attributes System` in an Unreal Engine 5 project after integration.
+Developers will learn key workflows for modifying attributes, setting up regeneratable attributes, configuring associated attributes, creating custom extended attributes, and displaying attributes on the HUD.
+The guide also covers customization tasks to extend the system for project-specific needs, ensuring effective use in Action RPGs or similar genres.

 ### Modifying Attributes